 He turned and saw her leaning up on one elbow and clutching the sheet to her breasts with her other hand.
 "Sorry if I woke you.
-I just wanted to check and see if you were all right."
-"You didn't wake me.
-I'm not sleeping too good.
-Restless, I guess."
-Julita looked at his solid frame, his dark hair, glowing green eyes, and remembered the first time she'd seen him.
-How he had excited her.
-He still did.
-She didn't want him to leave, but how did she get him to stay?
+I just wanted to check and see if you were all right." \ \ \ \ Julita looked at his solid frame, his dark hair, glowing green eyes, and remembered the times they'd been together.
+He was so exciting.
+She never knew what to say to him.
+She didn't want to sound like a kid.
+She just wished she knew the right words a woman used to seduce a man.
+It was totally her call now, so how did she get him to stay?
 She wasn't used to this.
 She didn't know what to do, how to perform a seduction.
 What words should she use?
 What mannerisms?
-She saw him waiting for the magic words, the seducing look, that one elusive thing that all men looked for.
-She didn't know what they were.
-"I ...
-I'm sorry, I don't know what to say."
+She saw him waiting for the magic words, the seductive look, that one elusive thing that all men looked for, but she didn't know what they were.
+"I...I'm sorry, I don't know what to say."
 "About what?"
 "Well..." she said shyly.
 "I haven't been out in the world, so I guess I don't know how to tell you that I like you."
 Shadoe smiled easily.
-"You said it the other night.
-Remember?
-The Hall of History?"
-"What ... what did I say?" she asked, curious.

-"You called me a flashy beast."
-She smiled when she recalled the incident.
-"Was that an invitation?
-I ...
-I'm sorry, I didn't know."
-"One of the reasons I kissed you."
-She smiled shyly, her eyes raking across his sturdy body beneath his open shirt that exposed his muscled chest.
-The jewel tucked neatly into his skin made him look even more exotic than he actually was.
+"You haven't had that problem so far.
+Remember the times we were together?
+How about the time you called me a flashy beast?"
+"It seems like a million years ago.
+Suddenly I feel different.
+Not so much like a kid."
+"You're not a kid anymore, Julita.
+When you come close to death it does something to you."
+She smiled shyly, knowing that wasn't what changed her.
+It was being with him.
+He had turned her into a woman with his whispered words, his kisses, and his wild, exciting lovemaking.
+Her eyes raked across his sturdy body beneath his open shirt, which exposed his muscled chest, and she felt the old stirrings inside of her.
+The stone tucked neatly into his skin made him look even more exotic than she remembered.
 "You are, you know."
-"I guess I should say thanks ... that is if you meant it as a compliment."
-"I guess you could call it a reaction to your--" her eyes continued to rake down his well-muscled body, "--to everything ... everything I see."
-"Well, I've been called a lot of things, but a flashy beast is not one of them.
+"What?"
+"A flashy beast."
+"I guess I should say thanks, that is if you meant it as a compliment."
+"I guess you could call it a reaction to your..." her eyes continued to rake down his well-muscled body, "to everything...everything I see."
+"Well, I've been called a lot of things, but you're the first to call me a flashy beast.
 Very original."
-"I didn't ...
-I didn't hurt your feelings, did I?
+"I didn't hurt your feelings, did I?
 I didn't mean to."
-"Oh, no," he said, slowly making his way into the little hutch that was protected from prying eyes, and far away from the father Shadoe had been afraid of waking up with sounds of passion.
-Julita's eyes widened as he entered.
-The sheet came up a little higher, and she felt herself pushing back away from him.
-His closeness ... his dizzying closeness was doing things to her.
-She tried to quell the hammering of her heart, and the flush of heat that swirled like a tiny tornado deep within her groin.
+"Oh, no, of course not."
+Julita's eyes widened when she saw him walking toward her.
+She pulled the sheet up a little higher, and pushed herself back away from him.
+His closeness-his dizzying closeness was doing things to her.
+She tried to quell the hammering of her heart and the flush of heat that swirled like a tiny tornado deep within her groin.
 She felt confused by his presence, thinking she'd die if he touched her, yet knowing she'd die if he didn't.

-'''

 "Are you afraid of me, Julita?"

-'''

-"I ...
-I seem to be," she said, trying to keep her voice from trembling.
+"I...I seem to be," she said, trying to keep her voice from trembling.